instructlab/instructlab-bot/README.md

 The current GitHub workflow in a PR is:

 1. PR is opened by the Contributor.
-2. User runs `@instruct-lab-bot generate` in a comment on the PR.
+2. User runs `@instructlab-bot generate` in a comment on the PR.
 3. Bot generates data using `ilab generate` and stores it in an object store (S3).
 4. Bot replies: "Here is the generated data ..."

 ## Contributing

-If you have suggestions for how instruct-lab-bot could be improved, or want to report a bug, open an issue!
+If you have suggestions for how instructlab-bot could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

-For more, check out the [Instruct-Lab-Bot Contribution Guide](CONTRIBUTING.md) and [Instruct-Lab Community](https://github.com/instructlab/community/blob/main/CONTRIBUTING.md).
+For more, check out the [InstructLab Bot Contribution Guide](CONTRIBUTING.md) and [InstructLab Community](https://github.com/instructlab/community/blob/main/CONTRIBUTING.md).

 ## License